IsaacG/Advent-of-Code/2023/notes.md

 I'm very glad I wrote a Python sort function in the past!
 Figuring that out on the fly would have been challenging.

+1. First mistake.
+For a short while I was passing the part one example but getting the wrong result for the real input.
-I was passing p1 example but failing p1 input for a while because when I ordered hands of same rank, I was using `10 ** position` for adding up the card orders.
+   When I ordered hands of same rank, I was using `10 ** position` for adding up the card orders.
-Turns out there's more than 10 cards and that makes a difference.
+   However, there are more than 10 cards and that makes a difference!
-My logic was putting 2A ahead of 32.
+   My logic was putting `2A` (value 10 + 13) ahead of `32` (20 + 1).

-I was worried about handling ties and that my result might be wrong due to a draw.
-So I added code to check for a draw.
+2. I was worried about handling ties and that my result might be wrong due to a draw.
+   I added code to check for a draw (duplicate hands).
+   However, those don't appear to exist in my input so I later removed it.